fistz24/fistz24.github.io/README.md

 ## About

-This is a repo dedicated for my Data Science Portfolio
+This repo is dedicated to my Data Science Portfolio